Heather Barbour Fenty

 [Include a clear and concise title of your posted job.]

 Tip: Keep your job titles between 1-3 words and 20 syllables or less.
 This helps with SEO and makes them easier to read.
+You should also check for trending search keywords (via Google Trends and job site platforms like Indeed) of job applicants and incorporate them to your title for improved searchability.
 Check out our Job Title Guide for the most searched job titles.

 JOB SUMMARY